TablePress/TablePress/readme.md

 TablePress is a plugin for the [WordPress](https://wordpress.org/) publishing platform.

 TablePress allows you to easily create and manage beautiful tables.
 You can embed the tables into posts, pages, or text widgets with a simple Shortcode.
-Table data can be edited in a speadsheet-like interface, so no coding is necessary.
+Table data can be edited in a spreadsheet-like interface, so no coding is necessary.
 Tables can contain any type of data, even formulas that will be evaluated.
 An additional JavaScript library adds features like sorting, pagination, filtering, and more for site visitors.
 Tables can be imported and exported from/to Excel, CSV, HTML, and JSON files.

 Please visit the plugin website at https://tablepress.org/ for the latest information on this plugin, or [follow @TablePress](https://twitter.com/TablePress) on Twitter.